danhippo/AntiCaptcha/README.md

 # AntiCaptcha
-A challenge to hack variant captcha
+A challenge to hack various captchas.